-The metropolitan strategy release in 2002 known as Melbourne 2030 established an urban growth boundary (UGB) around Melbourne to better manage outward expansion in a coordinated manner.
+The metropolitan strategy release in 2002 known as Melbourne 2030: Planning for sustainable growth established an Urban Growth Boundary (UGB) around Melbourne to better manage outward expansion in a coordinated manner.

 The purpose of the UGB is to direct urban growth to areas best able to be supplied with appropriate infrastructure and services and protect other valuable peri-urban land (and environmental features) from urban development pressures.